Breastmilk meets all the nutritional requirements for your pēpi's healthy growth and development for the first 6 months of life.

 If you are worried about how your baby is feeding, ask to have a breastfeeding assessment.
-Your midwife or lead maternity carer (LMC) can refer you to a lactation consultant for an assessment.
+Your midwife or lead maternity carer (LMC) can refer you to an International Board Certified Lactation Consultant (IBCLC) for an assessment.
 A lactation consultant is a professionally trained breastfeeding specialist.
 The referral process will vary across the country and your midwife/LMC will know who to refer you to in your area.

 You can also talk to a PlunketLine nurse on 0800 933 922.
 Calls are free and PlunketLine is available 24/7.
 They'll do an assessment and can book you an online appointment with one of Plunket's lactation consultants.
 These breastfeeding consultations are free and available for all breastfeeding women, even if Plunket isn’t your WellChild provider.